0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

     }
 ```
-Finally , whenever a write is initiated to a new file we will check if it was previously deleted by the process.
-If so , we will copy the datapoint stored in the ```DeletedFiles``` list of the process entry structure to the file object context.
-We have to make a technical definition as to what a "same file" exactly means.
+Finally , whenever a write is initiated to a monitored new file ,  we will check if it was previously deleted by the process.
+If so , the datapoint stored under the process entry structure is copied to the file object context.
+We have to make a technical definition as to what we refer to when using the term "same file".
 Consider a Word document.
-User opens X.DOCX, deletes some of It, adds some more, and saves it.
+User opens X.DOCX, deletes some of it, adds some more, and saves it.
 Is that the same file that he opened?
 Suppose he saves it with a different name?
 Is it the same file now?
 The potential permutations are endless.
-Since ransomwares have a tendency for changing file extensions will define "same file" as a file with the same full name , ignroing the extension.
+Since ransomwares have a tendency for changing file extensions will define "same file" as a file with the same full name , ignoring the extension.
 ```cpp
 // we are only interested in new files that have been previously deleted by the same process (same name ignoring the extension)
 	// if that's the case , copy original content and size into the context's initial datapoint and mark it for evaluation (HandleContx->WriteOccured)